- Plan your visit

 Discover the secret life of some of Australia’s most fascinating creatures in the Bandicoot Hideout.

-The Bandicoot Hideout is home to the critically endangered Eastern Barred Bandicoot, along with other local natives including Squirrel Gliders, Fat-tailed Dunnarts, the Tawny Frog Mouth and the Striped Legless Lizard.
+The Bandicoot Hideout is home to the critically endangered Eastern Barred Bandicoot, along with other local natives including Squirrel Gliders, Fat-tailed Dunnarts and the Tawny Frogmouth..

 In the hideout kids can check in with super spy, Baz the Bandicoot before setting off on their own spy own mission in Australian Journey to find out what happened to Baz and his friends.